beet461/bspwm-config/Install.md

 # Install
-This is a list of the basic steps needed to install arch linux **with rEFInd** on UEFI systems.
+This is a list of the basic steps needed to install arch linux and rEFInd on UEFI systems.

-Note: this doesn't cover how to install/set up rEFInd, which is also necessary.

 ## Existing OS
 If there is already another installation of arch linux present you can start directly from step 3 below.